 The punitive window tax also had the effect of allowing the very rich to flaunt their wealth by bathing in the luxury of light

-Happily the window tax is long gone and modern house builders are in the business of incorporating as much glass as possible into their design because it sells.
-These days no self-respecting new build above a certain price would omit bi-fold doors but there are still dark forces at work that seek to deprive us of daylight.
-This time it is not a tax but Building Regulations Part L which limits the amount of glass a buildings may have on the grounds of energy conservation.
+Happily, the window tax is long gone and modern housebuilders are in the business of incorporating as much glass as possible into their design because it sells.
+These days no self-respecting new-build above a certain price would omit bi-fold doors but there are still dark forces at work that seek to deprive us of daylight.
+This time it is not a tax but Building Regulations Part L which limits the amount of glass a building may have on the grounds of energy conservation.
 If you use the simplest method of calculating heat losses you are restricted to the area of window you can have and this is expressed as 25% of the floor area.
 It is meagre by modern standards but you can often increase the area of glass by going for a higher spec Grade A window.

 Happily the window tax is long gone and modern house builders are in the business of incorporating as much glass as possible into their design because it sells.

-How many windows can i have in my extension?
+How many windows can you have in my extension?

 The good news is that if you are extending or altering your home there is some room for manoeuvre and you can often negotiate your way around the problem.
 The application of the regs. is surprisingly flexible.
 If you increase the insulation elsewhere in the home, and improve your heating system, possibly incorporating some solar panels, you can then remove that wall facing the garden and put in glazed doors that stretch from wall to wall.
 It gets even better if the window is A-rated and incorporates the highest spec triple glazed Low E with argon-filled sealed units.
 In fact, if you are careful in selecting your windows you can achieve nearly the same ‘U’ value as a cavity wall and if the glazed area is south-facing you may even end up with a net heat gain.
 Of course, anyone reading this in a hot country, where the big energy input is spent keeping cool, may be bemused by our lust for light.